lovasoa/whitebophir/README.md

 - If you use **prometheus**, you can collect the metrics with [statsd-exporter](https://hub.docker.com/r/prom/statsd-exporter).
 - If you use **datadog**, you can collect the metrics with [dogstatsd](https://docs.datadoghq.com/developers/dogstatsd).

+## Download SVG preview

+To download a preview of a board in SVG format you can got to `/preview/{boardName}`, e.g. change https://wbo.ophir.dev/board/anonymous to https://wbo.ophir.dev/preview/anonymous.
+The renderer is not 100% faithful, but it's often good enough.